Niche ecommerce, sold

 Customers do not care that AI is involved.
 They care that things load fast, reply quickly, and do not waste their time.
 AI lets us do that for less.

 One hour, no charge, no slide deck.
-Tell me where you are stuck and I will tell you whether I can help and what the next step would cost.
+Tell me where you're stuck and I'll tell you whether I can help — and what the next step would cost.